cse-labs/docker101/README.md

 # --entrypoint - Overwrites the image's default ENTRYPOINT which states the start of a command and tacks on the rest from docker run
 # --net - Connect a container to a network
 # -v - Bind mount a volume
-docker run --name webvalidate -d --rm --entrypoint sh --net web -v $(pwd)/webvalidate/src/app/benchmark.json:/app/TestFiles/benchmark.json ghcr.io/asb-spark/docker101-webv:spark -c "sleep 999999d"
+docker run --name webvalidate -d --rm --entrypoint sh --net web -v $(pwd)/webvalidate/src/app/benchmark.json:/app/TestFiles/benchmark.json ghcr.io/cse-labs/docker101-webv:bug -c "sleep 999999d"

-# Update the app/TestFiles/benchmark.json in webvalidate container
+# Open webvalidate/src/app/benchmark.json
 # Replace 'zzz' with 'api'
+# This should also update the app/TestFiles/benchmark.json file in the webvalidate container
+# because we mounted the file in a volume

 # Execute WebV load test on ngsa-app with updated benchmark.json
 docker exec webvalidate dotnet ../webvalidate.dll -s http://ngsa:8080 -f benchmark.json